Double Dragon Head Silver Cuff Bracelet — 80g .925 with Ruby Eyes

 Good Questions

-Q: Are the ruby eyes real gemstones?
+Q: Are the ruby eyes real rubies?

-Q: What's the openwork pattern on the inside?
+Q: What is the openwork pattern for?

 Specs vs Reality